ievans3024/bosrewards/README.txt

 \$\{user\} will then be interpreted as literally ${user} instead of the username. you would only need this if another plugin's command uses ${user} for something else.

+The permission node, if supplied, determines if the reward can be seen in /rewards list, and if the reward can be purchased with points.
+If no permission node is specified, the reward is automatically visible/purchasable for everyone.

+If the cost of the reward is a negative number, the reward is disabled and requires the BOSRewards.admin.bypass permission to see/purchase.
+If a player has this permission, rewards that do not have a negative cost will not take points from them on purchase, and their transaction history will not be recorded.
+This is useful for testing rewards.